pollfish/docs/dashboard-api.md

 ## `4.11 GET /api/public/v3/apps/revenue`

-returns the total revenue per provider for all the apps of the developer for a designated time period
+returns the total revenue per provider for all the apps of the developer for a designated time period and for selected countries

 The url can contain the following query parameters